 Word of warning: This hike is easily accessible from Seoul, so expect crowds the entire way.

 Jirisan is the tallest mountain in mainland South Korea and attracts 280,000 hikers each year.
-There’re a myriad of trails, offering beginners a taste of the mountain on a quick three-hour return hike to a multi-day hike that includes a sunrise view from the top of 6,315ft (1,925m) Cheonwangbong peak.
+There’s a variety of trails, from a quick three-hour return hike offering beginners a taste of the mountain to a multi-day hike that includes a sunrise view from the top of 6,283ft (1,915m) Cheonwangbong peak.

-Jirisan National Park is the first and largest national park in Korea, and spans over three provinces.
+Jirisan National Park is the first national park and largest mountainous national park in South Korea,and spans over three provinces.
 With seven Buddhist temples, ancient stone carvings and an emphasis on biodiversity conservation, this park is known for more than just hiking.